 Ethical conduct by psychiatrists requires more than mere knowledge of ethics principles.
 It also requires that psychiatrists consistently apply that knowledge in their day-to-day professional activities.
 This assures that ethically sound judgment is exercised and the actions that follow fall within accepted ethical bounds.
-Important to the ethical practice of psychiatry are the abilities: 1) to recognize ethical aspects of a professional situation; 2) to reflect on one's role, motives, potential "blind spots", biases, and competing or conflicting interests; 3) to seek out, critically appraise, and make use of additional knowledge and valuable resources, e.g., clinical, ethical, or legal information; 4) to systematically evaluate the ethical aspects of a professional situation and identify possible courses of action; and 5) to create appropriate safeguards in an ethically complex situation.
+Important to the ethical practice of psychiatry are the abilities:

+1) to recognize ethical aspects of a professional situation; 2) to reflect on one's role, motives, potential "blind spots", biases, and competing or conflicting interests; 3) to seek out, critically appraise, and make use of additional knowledge and valuable resources, e.g., clinical, ethical, cultural, or legal information; 4) to systematically evaluate the ethical aspects of a professional situation and identify possible courses of action; and 5) to create appropriate safeguards in an ethically complex situation.
 Moreover, obtaining additional data, seeking appropriate consultation or supervision, maintaining clear professional boundaries, and separating roles that may pose conflicts are all actions that can help ensure ethical decision-making and minimize the likelihood of ethical breaches.
+Regardless of their role, all psychiatrists retain the obligation to avoid bias and discrimination.